k464483963/wi21-cse110-lab3/daily.md

-Name
+**Name**
+HanJie Zhan
-•	What did you do yesterday?
+1.What did you do yesterday?
+  -I did three hw yesterday.
-•	What will you do today?
+2.What will you do today?
+  -I will review my midterm tomorrow.
-•	Where are you blocked?
+3.Where are you blocked?
+  -Some of the homework problem.
-•	Comfort Level — How close are we to hitting our sprint goals?
+4.Comfort Level — How close are we to hitting our sprint goals?
-Name
+  -It is not far to get there. work hard.
+**Name**
-•	What did you do yesterday?
+-	What did you do yesterday?
-•	What will you do today?
+-	What will you do today?
-•	Where are you blocked?
+-	Where are you blocked?
-•	Comfort Level — How close are we to hitting our sprint goals?
+-	Comfort Level — How close are we to hitting our sprint goals?

 --